 Conventional mortgages for owner occupied buyers have as low as a 3 percent down payment.
 The great thing about some conventional mortgages is the mortgage insurance is lower and can be removed after a few years in some cases.
 Conventional mortgages have higher requirements for credit scores and debt to income ratios.
 With many conventional mortgages the borrower cannot have higher than a 45 percent debt to income ratio or lower than a 620 credit score.

 While it is tougher to get a conventional mortgage, the costs are usually less and the mortgage insurance can be removed.
 If you have the loan for three years and the loan amount becomes less than 80 percent of the value of the home, many conventional loans will allow the mortgage insurance to be removed.
-The cost for mortgage insurance on conventional loans ranges from .5 to 1 percent of the loan amount and there is usually no upfront mortgage insurance.
+The cost for mortgage insurance on conventional quick loans ranges from .5 to 1 percent of the loan amount and there is usually no upfront mortgage insurance.

 What if a home needs repairs that will not allow it to qualify for a typical loan?